ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 Of course, we can imagine there to be a society where breathing too quick is a taboo.

 (vivid/constant) intention only comes from perception; When relying on the community, we are appealing to other people's intention (intend a varable)?
 Like "Godel" coming from the community.

+Disposition to retract cannot explain moral deliberation: We may encounter haulocast in childhood and therefore formed the rule of "don't kill".
+And when you grow up and you becomes angry, you want to kill.
+Now the disposition is to kill.
+But out of a sudden you remember you are commited to the rule "don't kill".
+So you retract and stopped killing.
+You are not shown any further evidence.
+You just retract by reflection.

+Dispositionism seems to assume we are always following the rule.
+But dispositionism does not distinguish the state between desire and commitment.

+it doesn't apply to everything: the input must come with some sort of structure in order to be calculated. -- but where does this structure comes from?
+Why it's iterating 1-9, and then add 1 to the next level?
+Arguably this also would face the skepticism.
+Eventually, we need to trace back to the initial scene where we first learn the rule.

+Rules must come from an intended goal: what is someone trying to achieve when one try to follow this rule?
+For "don't kill", one is following the rule because, say, they don't want haulocost to happen.
+What do we want when we starts to count, then?
+I think we learn from cases, and we are trying to follow the rules in order to achieve the aim in the cases we learnt.

+---

+intentional theory of reference:

+We refer to things by intending to things; Causation is not a necessary requirement. causation or first person connection is a way to fix the reference

+- case A: demon cats
+- case B: confusing aliens whose utterance can only be true if we interpret that they refer to things that are not causally connected to them
+- case C: BIV (pressure from externalist: same intention, different referent --> we rely on causal connection to intend ordinary objects)